Interactive Character Control with Auto-Regressive Motion Diffusion Models: Motion Synthesis

 \subsection{Synthesis via Task Oriented Sampling}

-In addition to random generation, our A-MDM is also capable of synthesizing long-term and diverse motion via goal-oriented sampling, similar to Motion VAE~\cite{ling2020character}.
-This task-oriented sampling involves multiple Monte Carlo roll-outs, selecting the action of the best trajectory among all sampled roll-outs, and applying it to the character as the next step for the current state.
-This process is repeated until the task is accomplished or terminated by other constraints.
+Random sampling alone cannot generate motions that conform to user commands.
+Therefore, following the sampling-based control method presented by ~\citet{ling2020character}, we implement a task-oriented sampling technique to generate motions that follow a user-defined tasks.
+First, a pool of $P$ random candidate trajectories are generated by sampling from A-MDM.
+The candidates are ranked according to a user-defined score function.
+For example, in the goal-reaching task, the score function is determined by the 2D Euclidean distance on the ground plane between the character and goal.
+Then the candidate trajectory with the best score is selected and its first frame is used as the character's next state.
+This process is repeated for every frame until the task is completed or terminated by other constraints.

-We find that this task-oriented sampling works reasonably well for simple locomotion tasks, such as target reaching (as shown in Section~\ref{target reaching}).
-Figure~\ref{fig_sampling_reaching} displays the trajectories of sampled motion for this task.
-Compared to Motion VAE~\cite{ling2020character}, our method can generally navigate to the target motion directly rather than producing walking around motion.
-However, for more complex tasks such as joystick and path following, as with Motion VAE~\cite{ling2020character}, task-oriented sampling can still face difficulties.
-This limitation can be overcome by using reinforcement learning-based control approaches, which we will discuss in the next section.
+We find that the task-oriented sampling works well for simple locomotion tasks, such as target reaching (as shown in Section~\ref{target reaching}).
+Figure~\ref{fig_sampling_reaching} illustrates trajectories of sampled motion for this task.
+Compared to Motion VAE~\cite{ling2020character}, our method can often successfully navigate to the target motion directly, rather than producing less efficient circling motions.
+However, for more precision-oriented tasks such as joystick and path following, task-oriented sampling can still struggle to closely follow the specified commands.